gravish-lab/website/content/research/bio_flight_control.md

 +++

-Insect-scale flight occurs in complex aerial and environmental conditions.
-To understand how flight performance is influenced by perturbations or aerial environments we study the flight control strategies of bumblebees.
-We record and track bumblebee flight in challenging flight conditions to build a better understanding of the control and physics of flapping wing flight.
+Flying insects navigate complex aerial environments.
+To understand how flight performance is influenced by perturbations or obstacles we study the flight control strategies of bumblebees.
+We record and track insect flight in challenging flight conditions to develop understanding of the control and physics of flapping wing flight at milliscales.